Yirol East County

 Yirol East County is a county in Lakes State, South Sudan.
-The county borders Panyijar County in the North, Rumbek East County in the North west, Yirol West County in the west, Awerial County in the south, Bor South County in the south east and Twic East County in the east.
+The county borders Panyijar County in the North, Rumbek East County in the North west, Yirol West County in the west, Awerial County in the south, Bor County in the south east and Twic East County in the east.
 Shambe National Park as well as Ramciel are located in Yirol East County.

-Children climbing a mahogany tree in Adior Payam.Insecurity in Yirol East County.
+Children climbing a mahogany tree in Adior Payam.